 Zion National Park will be undergoing repair work to bridges and the tunnels which will require some traffic safety measures including lane restrictions and closures:

-1. Work on the Virgin River Bridge at Canyon Junction will require some single lane traffic during some periods of the summer, alternating directions to accommodate traffic flow when needed April – August
+- Work on the Virgin River Bridge at Canyon Junction will require some single lane traffic during some periods of the summer, alternating directions to accommodate traffic flow when needed April – August

-2. East Tunnel Portal Bridge will require some single lane traffic, alternating directions to accommodate traffic flow when needed April – mid September.
+- East Tunnel Portal Bridge will require some single lane traffic, alternating directions to accommodate traffic flow when needed April – mid September.
 Some work will be accomplished during night-time hours per Mt.
 Carmel Tunnel schedule

-3. Mt.
+- Mt.
 Carmel Tunnel work will be accomplished overnight from April to mid-June: One lane closures will be implemented between 7pm and 10pm with traffic alternating between east and west travel.
 The tunnel will be completely closed from 10pm to 5am

-4. Short Tunnel on Zion-Mt.
+- Short Tunnel on Zion-Mt.
 Carmel Highway: work will be accomplished overnight early to mid-June.
 One lane closures will be implemented between 7pm and 10pm with traffic alternating between east and west travel.
 The tunnel will be completely closed from 10pm to 5am

 We appreciate folk’s tolerance as we make these needed safety and long-deferred repairs!

-Voted one of the best places to hike in America, enchanting Zion shows off the best of nature’s power and delicate beauty.
+Voted one of the best places to hike in America, enchanting Zion National Park shows off the best of nature’s power and delicate beauty.
 The red and white walls of Navajo sandstone from the Jurassic Era rise 2,000 feet to the sky.
 Discovering Zion means discovering secret waterfalls draped with hanging gardens, world-famous slot canyons, natural arches and other marvels.

-Convenient and free shuttle buses will be waiting at the Visitor’s Center to take you to the park; past the Virgin River, narrowing canyons and soaring plateaus of Zion.
+Convenient and free shuttle buses will be waiting at the Visitor’s Center to take you to the park past the Virgin River, narrowing canyons and soaring plateaus of Zion.
 Each bus stop is the beginning of a great hiking adventure.

 Bucket List

 “The Narrows: Top to Bottom”.
-Hike knee-deep in the Virgin River surrounded by 2,000 foot high walls during this exhilarating 16-mile overnight hike.
+Hike knee-deep in the Virgin River surrounded by 2,000-foot-high walls during this exhilarating 16-mile overnight hike.
 Considered The Grandfather of all slot canyons, few hikes on earth inspire you with such grandeur.
 If preferred, you can take a much shorter “bottom-up” version from the Temple of Sinawava.

 History

 Zion National Park was discovered in 1908 during a Federal Land Survey.
 It was previously only known to Native Americans and some early Mormon pioneer settlers.
 After the survey, President William Howard Taft was made aware of the magnificent area and in 1909 he turned about 15,000 acres of the main canyon into a National Monument.
 It was called Mukuntuweap.
 In 1919 the park’s status was changed to a National Park and the name was changed to Zion.
 Visitors were few in numbers for many years because getting to Zion National Park was extremely difficult.
 Eventually roads were paved and railroads were built near the park.
-The number of visitors to the park started growing and now Zion National Park hosts over 1 million visitors on an annual basis.
+The number of visitors to the park started growing and now Zion National Park hosts more than 1 million visitors on an annual basis.

 Geology